sarthak-144/NovaScore-Partner-Segmentation-via-Unsupervised-Learning/README.md

 ## ✨ Features

+-   **Interactive Web App:** A user-friendly Streamlit interface to see the model in action.
 -   **Synthetic Data Generation:** Generates a custom dataset with controllable biases.
 -   **Bias Verification:** Provides statistical verification of the introduced biases.
 -   **Creditworthiness Prediction:** Trains a model to predict whether a partner is creditworthy.